haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet/README.md

 ## 3. todo

-- [x] Open-source the training pipline (before 2021-08-20)
+- [✅] Open-source the training pipline (before 2021-08-20)
-- [ ] Write a report paper about my findings in this MSS Challenge (before 2021-10-22)
+- [✅] Write a report paper about my findings in this MSS Challenge (before 2021-10-22)

 ## 4. Reference